 Preferential tariff concessions and rules of origin are the minimum requirements for a free trade area.
 Tariff and rules of origin are closely linked because the preferential rates of duty (tariffs) only apply to products that meet the preferential rules of origin.
 The trade in goods agenda includes other important matters such as standards (sanitary and phyto-sanitary standards, and technical barriers to trade), customs and border management, trade facilitation and transit arrangements.
 The Annexes that cover these issues have been concluded.
 As noted, tariff and RoO negotiations are not yet complete.
-Where do we stand?
+Preferential rules of origin play a "gateway" role in a free trade area; only if the rules of origin are complied with, will goods enter a market under a preferential rate of duty.

 The modalities for the tariff negotiations specify the level of ambition that has been agreed, and provide details on how the negotiations will be conducted.
 Tariff offers are tabled as an opening bid in the negotiations, and then negotiation process begins with requests and counter offers until agreement is reached.
 The aim is to liberalise 90% of tariff lines (not trade) over 5 years; least developed countries (LDCs) will implement their agreed tariff reductions over 10 years.
 The remaining 10% of tariff lines is divided into two categories - 7% of the tariff lines may be designated sensitive products, and liberalised over 10 years (LDCs have 13 years).
-The remaining 3% of the tariff lines may be excluded from liberalisation.
+The remaining 3% of the tariff lines (not exceeding 10% of the value of trade) may be excluded from liberalisation.
 In 2019 criteria for designating products as "sensitive" or "excluded" were agreed.
-Matters of food security, national security, fiscal revenue, livelihood and industrialisation may provide reasons for products to be designated "sensitive" or "excluded."
+Matters of food security, national security, fiscal revenue, livelihood, and industrialisation may provide reasons for products to be designated "sensitive" or "excluded."
+The fact that all the customs unions include at least one LDC, has raised the issue of the time frame for the tariff liberalisation offer.
+It is expected that all will follow the LDC liberalisation time frame; for ease of management of the respective common external tariffs.